philclifford/quickemu-docs/quickemu_conf.1-01-spiceheadless.md

 The following features are available while using the SPICE protocol:

 - Copy/paste between the guest and host
-- Host file sharing to the guest
+- Host file sharing with the guest
 - USB device redirection

 To use SPICE add `--display spice` to the Quickemu invocation, this